 liberté, egalité, fraternité

 When it comes to performance, most modern flagships will breeze through your regular smartphone tasks, and also ace mobile games (as they're made to work on any phone anyway).
-We don't expect huge difference in performance between the Galaxy S22 Ultra and Galaxy Z Fold 4, even though the latter will be coming equipped with the overclocked version of Qualcomm's latest silicon - the Snapdragon 8+ Gen 1.
+There's not a huge difference in performance between the Galaxy S22 Ultra and Galaxy Z Fold 4, even though the latter comes equipped with the overclocked version of Qualcomm's latest silicon - the Snapdragon 8+ Gen 1.

 One step behind

-If the rumors turn out to be true, then the big difference between the Galaxy S22 Ultra and the Galaxy Z Fold 4, regarding the camera situation, will be the lack of a periscope 10x zoom lens, as well as a more modest sensor for the main camera.
-The ultrawide and 3x zoom cameras should be exactly the same in both phones.
-Below you will find some sample images from the Galaxy S22 Ultra cameras for reference.
+Looking at the specs above it's clear to see that the big difference between the Galaxy S22 Ultra and the Galaxy Z Fold 4, regarding the camera situation, is the lack of a periscope 10x zoom lens on the foldable, as well as a more modest sensor for the main camera.
+The ultrawide and 3x zoom cameras are more or less the same in both phones.
+Below you will find some sample images from the Galaxy S22 Ultra and the Galaxy Z Fold 4.

 Battery Life and Charging

 The Galaxy Z Fold 4 comes equipped with a double battery with a total typical capacity of 4,400mAh.
 This isn't great news, given the new Snapdragon 8 Gen 1+ processor, and the two displays onboard.
 We can't comment on battery life at this point but the Galaxy S22 Ultra should have an advantage, at least on paper, with its huge 5,000mAh battery, and more conventional single screen setup.